TartuNLP/grammar-worker/models/README.md

 - `model_bin` - path of the model binary file (usually named `{repository_name}.bin`).
 The path is relative to the root directory of the repository.

+## Correction list Model configuration

+The correction list model should have a matching configuration file with the following keys:

+- `huggingface` - name of the model on HuggingFace
+- `model_bin` - path of the model file (usually named {repository_name}.csv).
+The path is relative to the root directory of the repository.

 ## Available models

 We offer three GEC and three spell-checking models compatible with this repository.